sh4d0wy/react/README.md

 declare module "my-untyped-module";
 ```

 This one-liner alone is enough if you just need it to work without errors.
-A even hackier, write-once-and-forget way would be to use `"*"` instead which would then apply the `Any` type for all existing and future untyped modules.
+An even hackier, write-once-and-forget way would be to use `"*"` instead which would then apply the `Any` type for all existing and future untyped modules.

 This solution works well as a workaround if you have less than a couple untyped modules.
 Anything more, you now have a ticking type-bomb in your hands.
 The only way of circumventing this problem would be to define the missing types for those untyped modules as explained in the following sections.